SlexAxton/txjs2013/schedule/09_rethink.md

 product you ate was on the label?

 Charlie is a General Assembly Founder and CEO at [Nodejitsu](https://www.nodejitsu.com/), a Node.js platform as a service company.
-He lives in Manhattan, NY, tweets as [@indexzero](https://twitter.com/indexzero) and has quite an impressive [open source](https://github.com/indexzero) track record.
+He lives in Manhattan, tweets as [@indexzero](https://twitter.com/indexzero) and has quite an impressive [open source](https://github.com/indexzero) track record.